ben145/HotelMotelHolidayInn/README.md

 Sprint One:
     First Sprint goal:
-        Create a navigable interface that shows rooms available and commands to select/manipulate them.
-Should also include a mockup of             what  requests are available.
+        <pre>Create a navigable interface that shows rooms available and commands to select/manipulate them.
+Should also include a mockup           of what  requests are available.</pre>
     DevTeam Sprint goal #1:
-        Develop the frame for the hotel based on first sprint backlog.
+        <pre>Develop the frame for the hotel based on first sprint backlog.</pre>